 With more than 1,500 hours logged on this effort to date, it is important for us to step out of our 2D drawings and meet with the client at a truly three-dimensional level.
 Building the mock-up and walking through usage scenarios with the client brings our collaborative effort full circle with a tactile build everyone can experience, and provides us with meaningful feedback.

 Users appreciated the mock-up session as it gave them a real sense of the size and functionality of the space.
-The mock-ups were such a hit, UTSW asked us to leave the mock-up kit pieces behind for them to use.
-While we could not leave them our kit (we need it for other clients), we are looking forward to the next UTSW engagement to put our mock-up kit back to good use.
+The mock-ups were such a hit, our client asked us to leave the mock-up kit pieces behind for them to use.
+While we could not leave them our kit (we need it for other clients), we are looking forward to the next engagement to put our mock-up kit back to good use.